 PStart is another launcher for Windows, offering some additional facilities such as searches, notes, reminders and hotkeys.
 Its configuration data is stored in a single XML file.
 Select the portable setup during installation.

 μStart is possibly the smallest and most minimalistic program launcher for Windows programs, opened from a tray icon.
 Very easy to configure, using relative paths and text menus.
 Can also autostart programs.
-No longer being developed, but source also provided.
+Rarely updated, but PureBasic source also provided.

 The Portable Freeware Collection: Comprehensive listings of free portable applications and utilities for Windows, with systematic notes on downloading, file extraction and portability limitations.